CesiumGS/cesium-ion-blender-addon/CONTRIBUTING.md

 # Submitting an Issue

-All issues are tracked as part of the [cesium-ion-community](https://github.com/AnalyticalGraphicsInc/cesium-ion-community) repository.

-If you think you've found a bug, first search the [issues](https://github.com/AnalyticalGraphicsInc/cesium-ion-community/issues) there.
+If you think you've found a bug, please search existing [issues](https://github.com/AnalyticalGraphicsInc/cesium-ion-blender-addon/issues) before submitting.
 If an issue already exists, please add a comment expressing your interest and any additional information.
 This helps us prioritize issue.
 If you are unable to find an existing issue, please create a new one with as much information needed for us to reproduce the problem or implement a feature.

 # Getting Started Contributing